consort-it/cme2-quality-adapter/README.md

 The REST API can be reached using `/api/v1/quality-adapter` as base Uri.
 Available endpoints as follows:

 ```
-# request the quality gate status of a service
+# request the quality gate status of a service for a specific quality category
+GET /status/{qualityCategory}/{microservices}

+# request quality index for services
-GET /{microservice}
+GET /qualityIndex/{microservices}
 ```

+Note: The `{microservices}` parameters accepts a comma-separated list of service names.
+Currently available quality categories are `CodeQuality` and `Builds`.